SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 SEO A/B tests produce more reliable results than time-based SEO tests.
 The use of a control group provides this reliability.

 When you compare results over multiple pages with a control group, you can determine causation rather than just correlation.
 This means you can be confident that results come from your changes.
-Random factors that you cannot control are less likely to skew the data.
+External factors you cannot control such as seasonality, competitor activity, or minor algorithm adjustments are less likely to skew the data.

 Note: Time-based SEO tests still have value in a well-rounded SEO testing program.
 However, SEO A/B tests provide more scientifically reliable results in many situations.